ujamii/openimmo/README.md

 1. Also, dealing with this kind of data is probably done in more complex and big projects than in small and very agile ones, I suppose.
 Hence I actively chose not to be **cutting edge** with all the fancy features new PHP versions provide.
-I will maintain the currently supported [PHP versions](https://www.php.net/supported-versions.php) because I assume those type of projects have some more compatibility constraints to match and I don's want to bring another tight requirement in with this library.
+I will maintain the currently supported [PHP versions](https://www.php.net/supported-versions.php) because I assume those type of projects have some more compatibility constraints to match and I don't want to bring another tight requirement in with this library.
 I you deeply want to have all the modern things in here, feel free to fork and open a PR, so everyone can benefit from it.
 You're very welcome!

 ## TODOs